-A Canadian commercial pilot sees a telecast in London of an interview with Sir Mark Lodden at his home.
-The Canadian is convinced that the baronet is a fraud, that he is actually a look-alike actor named Frank Welney.
+A Canadian commercial pilot sees a telecast in London of an interview with Sir Mark Lodden (Sir Dirk Bogarde) at his home.
+The Canadian is convinced that the baronet is a fraud, that he is actually a look-alike actor named Frank Welney (Sir Dirk Bogarde).
 The Canadian, the baronet, and the actor were all prisoners in the same German camp during the war and escaped together.
 One of them disappeared during the escape.
 Was he Sir Mark or Welney?
-The tabloids have a field day with the Canadian's accusations and Lady Maggie urges her husband to sue for libel and engage the distinguished barrister Sir Wilfred.
-The long-drawn-out case is made complex by the fact that Sir Mark himself is not quite sure of his identity.
+The tabloids have a field day with the Canadian's accusations, and Lady Margaret Lodden (Olivia de Havilland) urges her husband to sue for libel and engage the distinguished barrister Sir Wilfred (Robert Morley).
+The long drawn-out case is made complex by the fact that Sir Mark is not quite sure of his identity.
 Injured in the war, he stutters on occasion and has difficulty remembering portions of his life.
 As the evidence sways back and forth in court, it begins to appear that Sir Mark is an impostor and the possible murderer of the missing ...Written by

 This film barely broke even at the box office, earning MGM the paltry profit of $10,000 according to studio records.
 See more »

 In opening credits, Arthur Davey is listed as In Charge of Adminstration; no way of missing the obvious error - it takes up half the screen; of course, it should be Administration.
 How can such glaring errors be missed by editors.
 See more »